fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 thus, to obtain more accurate predictions, we could consider obtaining additional predictors in the model.

-## Effects of predictors in the life expectancy model
+## Effects of Predictors in the Life Expectancy Model

 Let us return to our original model with time fixed effects. <br/>